TheDataStation/solo/README.md

 ## 1. Setup
 ### 1.1.
 System requirements

 Ubuntu 18.04(or above).
-GPU that supports CUDA 11.0 (above) is needed.
+GPU that supports CUDA 11.0 (above) and pytorch 1.12.1 is needed.

 If possible, use solid state drive (SSD).
 Disk storage should be more than 200 G if you want to try all data released.